Instadapp/dsa-connectors/README.md

 Few things to consider while writing the connector:

-* Connector should have a public string declared `name`, which will be the name of the connector.
+* Connector should have a public constant string declared `name`, which will be the name of the connector.
 This will be versioned.
 Ex: `Compound-v1`
 * Contract name should start with `ConnectV2` appended with protocol name.
 Eg: `ConnectV2Compound`
 * User interacting methods (`external` methods) will not be emitting events, rather the methods will be returning 2 variables:
   * `_eventName` of `string` type: This will be the event signture defined in the `Events` contract.
 Ex: `LogDeposit(address,address,uint256,uint256,uint256)`